1. KDDI HOME

 As part of detailed quality improvement efforts for each customer, we offer Signal Support 24, an after-sales support service concerning signal-related problems, for all customers using au mobile phones.

 In this service, KDDI staff visit the homes of customers who have inquired about signal quality and examine the reception conditions for au mobile phones.
 We contact the customers to set up an appointment within 24 hours of their inquiry, and then visit to check the signal and improve the signal quality using au Femtocells or au repeaters.
 We accept inquiries about signal quality not only in homes but also outdoors and in offices and restaurants.
+In addition, we also deliver equipment in accordance with the usage environment and customer requests.

 Going forward, we will strive to further improve customer satisfaction with our services so that customers think "I'm glad that I chose au," and expand our service coverage.